5 Simple Customer Segmentation Examples for Every Retailer

-The following retail customer segmentation examples can be used for both one-off campaigns and automated messages, which means that your brand will communicate with your customers and make money without you lifting a finger.
+The following retail customer segmentation examples can be used for both one-off campaigns and automated messages, which means that your brand will communicate with your shoppers and make money without you lifting a finger.

-1. Retail Customer Segmentation: First-time purchasers
+1. Retail Customer Segmentation Examples: First-time Purchasers

 What can you say in these messages?